 The Centre for Global Mental Health (CGMH), launched on October 9th 2009, is a collaboration between the London School of Hygiene and Tropical Medicine (LSHTM) and King’s Health Partners (incorporating King’s College London), including the Institute of Psychiatry and three of London’s most successful NHS Foundation Trusts).
 It aims to build on the existing collaborations and complementary strengths of these two institutions to foster research and training in policy, prevention, treatment and care.

 On this website, you can find out about the CGMH's projects, publications and teaching and training programs.
-On the side tabs of this page you can view the people involved in the Centre's work and our student forum.
+On the side tabs of this page you can view the people involved in the Centre's work.
 We also provide links to past and current CGMH news and events, and some useful CGMH resources, including our publications, seminar recordings and monthly newsletters.
 In addition, we include details on how you can join the Centre or sign-up for our monthly newsletters.

 Mental Health Innovation Network (MHIN)